EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

     echo "Load 1B keys sequentially into database....." wbs=134217728; r=1000000000; t=1; vs=800; cs=1048576; of=500000; ./db_bench --benchmarks=fillseq --num=$r --threads=$t --value_size=$vs --cache_size=$cs --bloom_bits=10 --open_files=$of --db=/data/mysql/leveldb/test --compression_ratio=50 --write_buffer_size=$wbs --use_existing_db=0

 # Test 3.
-Write Performance
+Random Write

 Measure performance to randomly overwrite 1B keys into the database.
 The database was first created by sequentially inserting all the 1 B keys.
 The results here do not measure the sequential-insertion phase, it measures only second part of the test that overwrites 1 B keys in random order.
 The test was run with the Write-Ahead-Log (WAL) enabled but fsync on commit was not done to the WAL.